 Investment accounts typically fall into three tax-related categories:

-- Taxable: Withdrawals are subject to capital gains tax, but only on the growth of the investment, not the principal balance you contributed.
+- Taxable: Liquidating investments (referred to in this document as Withdrawals) results in capital gains tax, but only on the growth of the investment, not the principal balance you contributed.
 Example: brokerage accounts

 - Tax-deferred: Investments are typically made with pretax dollars, but when you take money out, the full amount is subject to ordinary income tax.
-Example: traditional individual retirement accounts (IRAs)
+Example: traditional individual retirement accounts (traditional IRAs)

 - Tax-exempt: All investment income, growth and withdrawals are tax-free upon withdrawal.
 (In some cases, the withdrawn amount must be used for qualified purposes.)
-Examples: Roth IRAs
+Examples: Roth IRAs, Health Savings Accounts

-If you’re making withdrawals from taxable accounts, you may owe capital-gains taxes on any securities that have increased in value since you purchased them.
+If you’re liquidating investments in taxable accounts, you may owe capital-gains taxes on any securities that have increased in value since you purchased them.
 The amount you owe will depend on how long you’ve owned a specific security, how much its value has appreciated and your tax rate the year you sell it.

 The Intelligent Withdrawals tool’s sophisticated technology helps your Financial Advisor determine which “tax lots,” or lots of a security that has its own purchase date and purchase price, may result in a lower tax bill if sold today.

 Did you know that investment losses in taxable accounts can potentially become tax benefits through a process called tax-loss harvesting?
-Under current U.S. tax law, it’s usually possible to offset your capital gains with capital losses that you’ve incurred during that tax year, or carried over from a prior tax year.
+Under current U.S. tax law, it’s possible to offset your capital gains with capital losses that you’ve incurred during that tax year, or carried over from a prior tax year, provided the transaction satisfies tax law requirements, including the "wash sale" rule.

 Trying to track gains and losses can be daunting and time-consuming.
 Our tool can help your Financial Advisor swiftly identify—and help you act on—opportunities to harvest losses or gains in certain taxable accounts, at any point during the year.